Matvey-Kuk/gaggimate-mcp/README.md

 - `list_profiles`: List all brewing profiles
 - `get_profile`: Get a specific profile by ID
-- `update_ai_profile`: Update or create the AI Profile for espresso brewing (supports adaptive extraction with stop conditions)
+- `update_ai_profile`: Update or create the AI Profile for espresso brewing (supports adaptive extraction with stop conditions).
+This tool can't update other profiles to avoid corrupting them!
 - `list_shot_history`: List brewing history (with optional limit/offset)
 - `get_shot`: Get detailed information about a specific shot by ID